rharkes/ImageJ-Macros/README.md

 # ImageJ-Macros
 A public repository for ImageJ Macros.

-Maintained by B.van den Broek and R.Harkes from the Netherlands Cancer Institute.
+Maintained by Bram van den Broek and Rolf Harkes from the Netherlands Cancer Institute.